mismith/scotdance/README.md

     1. `npm run build:app`
     2. Open project in Xcode (`platforms/ios/ScotDance.xcodeproj`)
     3. In the top menu, select "Product" > "Archive"
-    4. Click "Upload to App Store..."
+    4. Click "Distribute to iOS"
     5. Follow the wizard
     6. In iTunes Connect, create a New iOS Version, then complete/fill out all remaining steps/info (the new build should be processed and ready to be selected shortly)